thanasxda/basic-linux-setup/README.md

 # BASIC-LINUX-SETUP
-## DEBIAN SID/TESTING
+### Debian Testing/Sid & Arch/EndeavourOS GNU/Linux scripts
+note: On default setup Debian benches best, with this setup however go with Arch/based btw, or Clear Linux if you don't mind using it.
+Put your own persistent config within the $PWD this script will run from to override settings yet keeping sync intact.
+For Android /data/adb/services.d/.blsconfig (example: `debloatandroid=no ; androidfstab=no ; androidbuildprop=no`)
+For Desktop and Openwrt /etc/.blsconfig (example: `mitigations=on`) Unfortunately it will be too much effort making the setup compatible with many variants of distributions.
+Check before you run.
 ![image](bls.jpg)

 ## DISCLAIMER:

 <sup>**!!!SCRIPTS ARE INTENDED FOR PERSONAL USE ONLY.
 USE AT OWN RISK!!!**</sup>
 <sup>**I AM NOT RESPONSIBLE IF YOUR SYSTEM GETS MESSED UP OR ANYTHING ELSE THIS SCRIPT MIGHT LEAD TO.
 ONLY DEFAULT BRANCH MIGHT BE UPDATED.
 SETUP ALSO DISABLES CRUCIAL SECURITY FUNCTIONS SUCH AS MITIGATIONS SACRIFICING SECURITY IN FAVOR OF PERFORMANCE.
+MITIGATIONS=ON ONLY FOR V4 INSTRUCTION CAPABLE AND ALL NON X86_64 CPU'S CAUSE OF NOT BEING WORTHWHILE.
 I RECOMMEND FORKING AND MODIFYING IT TO YOUR OWN PERSONAL NEEDS.
 README IS INTENDED FOR INEXPERIENCED USERS UP TO ABSOLUTE BEGINNERS OPTING TO USE THIS SCRIPT.
 SCRIPTS ARE USER FRIENDLY, PROMOTING CUSTOMIZATION. _NOTE_: README PROBABLY HAS LEAST PRIORITY OF BEING UPDATED.
 LOTS OF FORCE PUSHING AS WELL.**</sup>

 ## Foreword: